ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

         )
     }
     ```
--   Helper Functions should be exported with camelCase as follows:
+-   Helper Functions should be exported and named using camelCase as follows:
     ```
     export const helperFunc = () => {
         ...